Belview Heights Historic District

-The Belview Heights Historic District, in Birmingham, Alabama, is a historic district which was listed on the National Register of Historic Places in 2000.
-It runs roughly along 41st., 42st., 43rd., 44th, and 45th Sts., and M and Martin Aves.
+The Belview Heights Historic District, in Birmingham, Alabama, United States, is a historic district which was listed on the National Register of Historic Places in 2000.
+It runs roughly along 41st, 42nd, 43rd, 44th, and 45th Streets, and M and Martin Avenues.
 The listing included 355 contributing buildings on 150 acre.

 It includes 20 of the original 30 square blocks of Belview Heights, a neighborhood developed in the former town of Ensley, Alabama.

 The district has "an impressive assemblage of architectural styles popular in residential suburbs throughout the United States in the first half of the 20th century" and in particular "boasts one of the largest saturations of Tudor Revival architecture in Birmingham, reflecting the popularity of that particular style from the 1920s through the 1940s.
 The district contains examples of Colonial and Spanish Revival, American Foursquare, minimal traditional, and ranch houses as well as a large number of Bungalow/Craftsman dwellings.
 Of the 423 resources located in the historic district, 154 can be classified as Tudor Revival-style."

 It includes two non-residential buildings: